abdaleverly/infra-challenge/README.md

 - IAM roles, policies and profiles

 ## Prerequisites
+- An AWS account
 - Configure awscli to your account
 - Create an AWS S3 bucket to store backend state
 - Terraform version 1.0
 - GitHub Account hosting web code
+- `jq` for smoke testing

 ## Customize your copy of the Infrastructure Code
 Navigate to `backend.tf` and `variables.tf` file and customize your values.